 This article suggests some ideas and teaching strategies to help you plan and promote your students’ language development in the online classroom.

-1. Get an understanding of each ELL’s language levels
+1. Get an understanding of each student’s language levels

 Check in with the school’s ELL instructor and discuss at which level of language each ELL student is performing.
 In addition to asking about the overall language level, I also recommend asking the teacher about the student’s proficiency in the language domains of listening, speaking, reading, and writing.
 Some students have stronger oral language skills than their literacy skills in English, and this is important for you to know so you can provide written materials at their reading level.
 Your ELL staff have a wealth of knowledge about differentiating language complexity for different academic tasks and will likely have some online resources to share with you for your planning.